 - Access to support from instructors must be made available on the FID through multiple methods (email, phone, text, etc.)

 - The option to get the work after a FID and be counted in attendance due to technology or Internet issues is not in compliance.
 Ensure your attendance policy meets with requirements of

 Article XIII of the School Code "Pupils and Attendance."

 How will you address the needs of all students for instruction, especially students with disabilities?

-Prior to the implementation of a FID, the Individualized Education Plan (IEP) team should convene to determine how to best meet a student’s needs and determine what supports/alternate means may be employed to meet the participation requirement.
+- Prior to the implementation of a FID, the Individualized Education Plan (IEP) team should convene to determine how to best meet a student's needs and determine what supports/alternate means may be employed to meet the participation requirement.
 Failure to do so may result in the student being granted compensatory education.
 All students, including those with special needs or disabilities must be able to participate on the FID.

 How important is attendance tracking?

-Attendance reporting is strictly enforced by PDE in compliance with Article XIII of the Pennsylvania Public School Code (School Code).
+- Attendance reporting is strictly enforced by PDE in compliance with Article XIII of the School Code.
 Students who did not participate during the FID should be reported as having either excused or unexcused absences, accordingly.